 There are some key considerations you want to think about when you are choosing a fashion fabric that is right for you:

-Knitted or woven
+Knitted or Woven

 This will mainly split you between more flexible knitted fabrics such as jersey fabric for T’s and rompers and poly lycra textiles for activewear and swimwear – versus the more structured woven materials for shirts, dresses, trousers and jackets.
 Read all about woven fabric here.

-Natural or man-made
+Natural or Man-Made

 What type of fibre you pick will decide the final effect.
 Man-made textiles print fantastic vibrant colours, are durable and wash well.
-We used these most all over the world in 2021.
+We used these most all over the world in 2024.

 Still, many customers prefer the cooler, more breathable options of natural fibres such as cotton and linen.

-Sustainable options – such as Organic or Recycled
+Sustainable Options – Organic or Recycled

 Many fashion brands choose sustainable textiles for their custom collections.
 In fact, customers are often happy to pay a premium to know their materials are produced from organic cotton materials or more sustainable man-made options such as recycled polyester made from recycled plastic bottles.
 Read our guides to Recycled Polyester and the one on Organic Cotton now.